 Practical Homeschool Math Curriculum

 Math on the Level is a flexible, maturation-based, homeschool math curriculum with a very effective review system.
-It's unique approach is designed to turn your home environment into a rich, real-life learning experience and make math education meaningful and fun for your whole family.
+It's real-life approach will produce lasting results while making math fun for your whole family.

 How Does Math on the Level...

 With Math on the Level, "life is your classroom" is literally true.
 You can take advantage of everyday experiences to teach math to your children within the framework of a complete curriculum that provides structure and teaching ideas.

 Each child matures at a unique pace that affects the child's ability to understand math concepts.
 Instead of a one-size-fits-all approach based on age or grade, Math on the Level is designed to help you teach to your child's actual maturation level.